 B. B. Balaguruaiya, a senior resident of CIT Colony passed away recently.
-He en was involved in businesses and promoted education and was a keen supporter of the community activities of CIT Colony, Myloapore.
+He was involved in businesses and promoted education and was a keen supporter of the community activities of CIT Colony, Mylapore.

 The factory now runs in the name of Shri Sravana Fabricators.
-His family has expanded their business into computer hardware and software sales and service, CAD & engineering services, manufacture of unsaturated polyester resins, real estate and construction.
+His family expanded the business into computer hardware and software sales and service, engineering services, manufacture of unsaturated polyester resins, real estate and construction.

 He setup a charitable Trust in the name of his father K. Balavenkatarama Chettiar.
 Through the Trust he started a school in association with Vivekananda Education Society.
-Today, K. Balaguruva Chettiar Vivekananda Vidyalaya in Veerapuram has over 1000 students making a difference to life of many under privileged students., his family said.
+Today, K. Balaguruva Chettiar Vivekananda Vidyalaya in Veerapuram has over 1000 students making a difference for many under privileged students., his family said.

 He was closely associated with CIT Colony park project and contributed significantly to its development.